+Trade Freedom

+Investment Freedom

-Trade Freedom Investment Financial Freedom
+Financial Freedom

 Timor-Leste's overall regulatory environment is relatively well institutionalized but lacks efficiency.
-The country's business freedom score is above the world average; its labor freedom score is above the world average; and its monetary freedom score is above the world average.
+The country's business freedom score is above the world average; its labor freedom score is above the world average; and its monetary freedom score is below the world average.

 The trade-weighted average tariff rate is 2.5 percent, and nontariff barriers distort trade flows.
 The investment environment is significantly limited by inadequate institutional capacity and poor infrastructure.
 The financial sector is very small and underdeveloped.
-The population has limited access to financial services.
+Timorese have only limited access to financial services.